PowPodg/HttpsServer-openssl-coroutines/README.md

 ### Simplified  http server for Windows with ssl support (openssl is used - https://github.com/openssl/openssl).

-### This project shows an example of using stackless coroutines for client connections
+### This project shows an example of using stackless coroutines (including nested coroutines) for client connections

 ```cpp
 HttpsServer srv("cert.pem", "key.pem");